 Dr. Hannay calls her journey from a little girl born in Britain during World War II to world-renowned leader in the field of clinical neuropsychology “serendipitous.”

-“I did not have any particular interest in psychology at all,” says Dr. Hannay, Associate Chair and John and Rebecca Moores Professor of Psychology.
+“I did not have any particular interest in psychology at all,” says Dr. Hannay, Associate Chair and Moores Professor of Psychology.

 After emigrating from Britain to Canada as a young girl, she began her college education at the University of Western Ontario in Canada.

 “My first year I studied business administration, but I thought that the only thing they focused on was making money,” she said.
 “I didn’t consider that the most important thing, so I changed to a general program where I could take more science and arts courses.”

 After completing her undergraduate degree, Dr. Hannay decided to stay at the University of Western Ontario and pursue a Master’s degree in biology and then perhaps apply to medical school.
 However, the chair of the biology department would only accept her application if she agreed to pursue a PhD in biology.

 Unwilling to commit to a PhD program, Dr. Hannay walked across campus to the psychology department and inquired about its master’s program.

 “They told me I would have to take an additional year of courses because I didn’t have the prerequisites for their program having only taken introductory psychology, abnormal psychology and the psychology of exceptional children as an undergraduate,” said Dr. Hannay.
 “So I did that, and I really enjoyed it.”

 So much so, she put aside her thoughts of medical school and enrolled in the PhD program in Experimental Clinical psychology at the University of Western Ontario, their clinical program at the time.
 As part of her practicum, she worked at psychiatric hospital where she saw severe cases of mental illnesses.